ericceg/trajectory/README.md

 No cloud sync, no account, no server.
 Just you and your training data.

-## Why Trajectory
+## Why I Built This

-Trajectory is built for athletes who want full control of their training data.
+There is no single reason for why I built Trajectory, but rather a combination of factors:

-You get
+- I wanted a local-first solution to analyze my workout data without relying on cloud platforms or accounts.
-- a modern, responsive dashboard to get an overview of your activities
+- I wanted to get the most out of my workout data.
+Having collected so many data points over the years, I wanted a way to explore and analyze it in more depth, beyond what the usual fitness platforms offer (and more tailored to my needs).
+See [Advanced Analytics](#advanced-analytics) for more details and some useful examples.
-- a local-first architecture that keeps your data private and secure
+- I wanted to learn about Tauri and Rust by building a real-world app.
-- a powerful tool to explore your training history and build custom analytics (my favorite use case: time in aerobic zone).
+- Last but not least, I was inspired by the "you can just build it" philosophy by [Peter Steinberger](https://github.com/steipete).

 ## Download